-Section 227 of the bill would preempt state laws governing contracts between a debt relief agency and a debtor, but only to the extent that those state laws are inconsistent with the federal requirements set forth in this bill.
+Section 227 of the bill would preempt state laws governing contracts between a debt relief agency and a debtor but only to the extent that those state laws are inconsistent with the federal requirements set forth in this bill.
 Such preemptions are mandates as defined in UMRA.
-Because the preemption would not require states to change their laws, CBO estimates the costs to states of complying with this mandate would not be significant.
+Because the preemption would not require states to take any action, CBO estimates that the costs to comply with this mandate would not be significant.

 Section 719 would require state and local income tax procedures to conform to the Internal Revenue Code with regard to dividing tax liabilities and responsibilities between the estate and the debtor, the tax consequences of partnerships and transfers of property, and the taxable period of the debtor.
-CBO estimates that this provision would increase costs for the administration of state and local tax laws, but would not require state and local tax rates to conform to the federal rates.
-Such administrative costs would not be significant and would likely be offset by increased collections.
+CBO estimates that this provision would increase costs for the administration of state and local tax laws but would not require state and local tax rates to conform to the federal rates.
+Such administrative costs would not be significant and would likely be offset by increased collections by state and local governments.